Daniel Gill, Bogren, Richard C. | 2/14/2008 2:48:20 AM

-Homeowners whose new houses were constructed on lots with existing trees are often dismayed to find the trees declining in health or dying a few years after construction.
-This tragedy can be avoided if existing trees are properly protected during construction around them.
+Homeowners often are dismayed to find trees that existed on their lots when their houses were build start declining in health or dying a few years after construction.
+But this tragedy can be avoided if existing trees are properly protected during construction around them.

-In addition, the overwhelming majority of a tree’s feeder roots – the roots that absorb water and minerals from the soil – are located in the upper 12 inches of soil.
+In addition, the overwhelming majority of a tree’s feeder roots (the roots that absorb water and minerals from the soil for the tree) are located in the upper 12 inches of soil.
 You can see this when a tree blows over and the exposed root system is shallow and flat like a plate.
 This makes the root system far more prone to damage during construction than most people realize.

-The first step in saving existing trees is meeting before construction begins with your contractor, architect and anyone else who will be involved in the construction.
+The first step in saving existing trees is meeting with your contractor, architect and anyone else who will be involved in the construction before it begins.
 It is a good idea to bring a licensed professional arborist into the process at this time as well.
-Forcefully stress how important preserving the health of the trees is, and come up with a plan to do it.
-It is good to have statements on how the trees will be protected in the contract that will govern the work.
-Here are a few important points to consider.

 Heavy equipment will damage tree roots by merely passing over the ground close to your trees – and the damage happens with the first few passes.
 The damage occurs when the roots are physically crushed or the soil is so compacted that the roots cannot function properly.
-Heavy equipment operators can also damage tree branches and trunks by hitting them, causing wounds that weaken the tree and may lead to decay.
+Heavy equipment operators also can damage tree branches and trunks by hitting them and causing wounds that weaken a tree and may lead to decay.

 Do not allow anyone to park vehicles, clean equipment or dump chemicals in the fenced zone.

-Try to avoid grade changes in the fenced area.
-Trees depend on the feeder roots in the upper 6 to 12 inches of soil.
+Try to avoid grade changes in the fenced area, as well.
+Trees depend on the feeder roots in the upper 6 to 12 inches of soil for water and minerals.
 Lowering the grade in the area under the canopy of a tree, and consequently removing the shallow roots, will harm or kill the tree.
 This damage also makes the tree more likely to blow over in a storm.